Average U.S. long-term mortgage rates dropped this week to their lowest levels since May.

 Many Americans have just absorbed a financial beating — at least as measured by their stock holdings.

-Average long-term U.S. mortgage rates fell for a second straight week, with the key 30-year rate slipping below 4 percent.
+Average long-term U.S. mortgage rates edged lower this week, with the key 30-year loan rate remaining under 4 percent.